Get Started

 My wife and I collectively hold the following Amex credit cards:

 We consider three of the above eight accounts as permanent counts against our shared Amex credit card limit.
 Those are the two Blue Business Plus and Hilton Aspire accounts.
 Why are they untouchable?
 First, we enjoy the $100k of spend capacity at 2x Membership Rewards / 2.5% cash back the Blue Business Plus cards provide.
+Terms apply.
 Second, Hilton Honors is our favorite all-around hotel loyalty program, I’ve held all of their personal cards, card upgrade bonus possibilities, and I like the continued earning potential of Hilton cards (I’ll address that more in a bit).

 Pondering My Amex Future – A Quick Start to 2021